vjlab/resources/software-paml-treesub.md

 ### Installation
 This is actually quite easy, but you're encouraged to get 2 versions:
 1. The point-and-click interface.
 Either download and install it as a normal bit of software, or use `brew install`.
 2. The executable file, which `treesub` requires.
 This isn't the download link at the top of the `PAML` site (that's the GUI), it's hidden somewhere in the middle.
 Ctrl-F "For the MAC, we have compiled a version for MAC OSX".
+Fortunately, the Mac OS version has already been compiled, so it's ready to go after downloading (Linux or Windows users will have to continue with all that `Makefile` gibberish).

 ## Run
 (I've never run this before, so WIP).